 Everyone looks forward to owning their own home.
 But the fact remains that buying a house is an expensive proposition.
-According to the Statistics office, it costs £268,000 to buy a house in the UK.
+According to the Statistics office, it costs £268,000 to buy a house with other home fixtures such as furniture and rugs in the UK.
 When you realize that the average salary in the UK is £27,000, it shows owning a house is an expensive proposition.
 There are various types of financing available for home buyers.
 Conventional financing is one such scheme.

 Conventional financing is a home financing scheme offered by financial institutions or banks, which are not guaranteed by government agencies.

 Conventional loans are given as per guidelines issued by government-sponsored entities.
 This ensures that such loans can be sold in the secondary market.
 These loans are also called conforming loans, as they conform to guidelines issued by government-sponsored entities.
 There are also non-conforming loans, which do not meet the requirements of the government entities.

 These are long-term loans usually spread for a duration of 25-30 years, making monthly payments affordable.
 There are even cases where 40 years loan is offered.

 The loans are amortizing.
 A loan that is amortizing is one where the total balance of principal and the interest is paid off by the end of the loan duration.
 They are also known as self-liquidating loans.